jambonz/next-static-site/markdown/docs/webhooks/say.md

 # say

 The say command is used to send synthesized speech to the remote party.
 The text provided may be either plain text or may use SSML tags.
-The following vendors are supported: google, microsoft, aws, nuance, nvidia, ib, and wellsaid,
+The following vendors are supported: google, microsoft, aws, nuance, nvidia, ibm, and wellsaid,

 ```json
 {